 If you live in an older home — one that predates air conditioning as a widespread standard feature — the odds are good that the windows are situated such that you can open two of them and get a cross breeze going.
 This can help keep things cool in warm weather without running up your electric bill or adding to greenhouse gases.

 These are used in many hot, dry parts of the world, like Mexico and the Middle East, to help draw heat out during the summer without the use of electricity.
 It counts on the principle that hot air rises and that nature abhors a vacuum.
 So, as the hot air rises up out of the house, it creates vacuum pressure that draws in cooler air on the lower floors.
-Many Americans do not realize it, but the staircases and turrets of many Victorian homes are designed very similar to a heat chimney.
+Many Americans do not realize it, but the staircases and turrets of many Victorian homes are designed very similarly to a heat chimney.
 If you familiarize yourself with how this works, it may not be hard to add a window or vent strategically to your house to create this effect with only relatively modest modifications.

 Thus, insulation plays an important role in passive solar design principles.
 Adding insulation is something easily done by most do-it-yourselfers.
 In fact, you can add insulation without buying insulation per se.
 This can be done by adding a trellis and growing a plant up it or by hanging interior curtains from floor to ceiling.
-It can even by done by strategically placing bookcases on out walls to add mass naturally between your interior space and the elements outside.
+It can even be done by strategically placing bookcases on out walls to add mass naturally to your interior space and the elements outside.

 The Best Answer